 The power of presence and positive thinking is profound.
-Regularly experiencing emotions such as joy, pride, gratitude and inspiration are predictive of human flourishing.
-The benefits of cultivating a more grounded and positive headspace include longer life span, less stress and improved physiological and psychological health.
+Regularly experiencing emotions such as joy, pride, gratitude, and inspiration are predictive of human flourishing.
+The benefits of cultivating a more grounded and positive headspace include a longer life span, less stress, and improved physiological and psychological health.
 When we learn to ground ourselves in the present moment, address negative self-talk and nourish our brain, our wellbeing begins to soar.

 Check out these tips for improving mental hygiene.
 Mark any that sound like they might work for you.
 On the MindWell Goal Tracking Form, you’ll build out your own goal to MindWell.

 – Focus on the breath.
 This is the #1 way to stay in the present moment.
 Whatever you need in the moment; energy, love, ease, visualize that you are breathing in this emotion and breathing out stagnant energy for several breath cycles.